xhandlr/vocacion360-uxd/README.md

 ## 6. Skeleton

 ### 6.1.
-Low-Fi Wireframes
+Low-fidelity wireframes

 The wireframes developed represent an approximation of the structure and design of the interfaces associated with the committed functionalities.
 The main navigation between screens is carried out through a top navigation bar, which is present across all system interfaces.

 In general terms, the interfaces can be grouped into three main thematic categories:

-🧭 Interfaces Related to Academic Programs
+🧭 Interfaces Related to degree programs
-These interfaces prioritize the use of tables to display structured and repetitive information, such as the characteristics and attributes of academic programs.
+These interfaces prioritize the use of tables to display structured and repetitive information, such as the characteristics and attributes of degree programs.
 Additionally, pie charts are used to present contextual information related to the composition of students enrolled in a program, as well as the academic weighting requirements needed to apply.

 📝 Interfaces Related to Tests
 These interfaces follow a minimalist and straightforward design, centered around Likert-scale questions that allow users to express degrees of agreement or disagreement.
 The test results are presented using pie charts that show the user's affinity with different areas of knowledge, along with a concise description and clear recommendations.
 The goal is to ensure that users can easily understand the results through precise and actionable information.